-Today we’ll walk through how to strategically include LSI keywords into your content to gain a competitive edge in the organic search results.
+Today we’ll walk through how to gain a competitive edge in the organic search results by strategically including LSI keywords into your content.
 Let’s dive in.

 Me when someone declares that on-page optimization is “dead”.

 Let me be clear.
 It absolutely is not dead.
 Yes, things have changed.
 The days of keyword density are fading away in our rearview mirrors, but the basic premise of on-page optimization remains the same – in order to gain visibility in the search results, content needs to be optimized for both users and search engines.
 After all, regardless of how valuable your content is, if your audience can’t find it, it’s worthless.

 RELATED READING: Measure Customer Loyalty with 4 Tasty Google Analytics Reports

 The key difference between now and years past is that the Google algorithm has become far more advanced at determining the quality of a page’s content.
 Google used to rely heavily on the exact keywords found within the page (meta tags, headers, alt text, etc.) to determine its relevance, and it still does to a degree.

 But since the release of Hummingbird and RankBrain, Google has become exponentially better at determining the quality and contextual relevance of a page in regards to a user’s query by understanding the relationship of related words and phrases.

 Though countless variables are involved in the ranking evaluation, “comprehensiveness” is a major factor in determining overall quality and value to the user.

 So how does Google identify a page that’s “comprehensive”?

 It seems to be largely dependent on two key factors: